 Ingredient notes and substitutions

 Flax seeds - Ground flax seeds are used to thicken up the oats.
 The ground flax seed can be substituted with chia seeds.
-I’m not a fan of 1 to 1 ratio (chia seed for ground flax) substitution in oats, it’s just too much chia seeds for me.
+I’m not a fan of 1 to 1 ratio (chia seed for ground flax) substitution in oats, it’s just too many chia seeds for me.
 But substitute according to what you like, 1 for 1, or reduce the amount to 2 teaspoons of chia seeds.

 Options for adding raspberries

-There are a few ways to make this oatmeal.
-Mashed thawed frozen raspberries will turn purple quickly when they’re simply mashed and mixed into the oats.
-One option is to smash the thawed raspberries at the bottom of the container with a ½ tablespoon of lemon juice then mix in the rest of the ingredients.
+Option 1: Mashed thawed frozen raspberries will turn purple quickly when they’re simply mashed and mixed into the oats.
+One option is to smash the thawed raspberries at the bottom of the container with ½ tablespoon of lemon juice then mix in the rest of the ingredients.

 I do the same method with fresh berries, but in my case, the fresh ones didn’t turn purple nearly as quickly as the frozen berries did.

-Another option is to mix the oats without the raspberries and lemon juice, then wait and add the fresh or frozen raspberries to the top of the mixture the night before consuming.
+Option 2: Another option is to mix the oats without the raspberries and lemon juice, then wait and add the fresh or frozen raspberries to the top of the mixture the night before consuming.
 The frozen berries will thaw overnight.

 Tips

 - I prefer the consistency of a 1 to 1 ratio of oats to milk and I use ground flax seeds to soak up some of the milk.
-If you prefer a thicker consistency for these overnight oats with raspberries then reduce the milk by a tablespoon or two.
+If you prefer a thicker consistency for these overnight oats then reduce the milk by a tablespoon or two.

 Variations

-Overnight oats with raspberries can be made in a variety of different ways, but here are a few suggestions.
+Raspberry overnight oatmeal can be made in a variety of different ways, but here are a few suggestions.

-- Add ½ teaspoon of ground cinnamon
+- Add ½ teaspoon of ground cinnamon.

 - Try cashew butter or peanut butter instead of almond butter.

-- Substitute raspberries with blueberries or strawberries or try blueberry cheesecake overnight oats or strawberry overnight oats.
+- Substitute raspberries with blueberries or strawberries or try blueberry cheesecake overnight oats or vegan strawberry overnight oats.

 Frequently asked questions

 Overnight oats without fruit will last around 5 days in the refrigerator in airtight containers.
 Now for these raspberry overnight oats with fruit, I prefer to consume them within 2-3 days of preparation.
-To get around this you can always add the fruit the morning you plan on consuming it or if you’re using frozen berries do it the night before.
+To get around this you can always add the fruit the morning you plan on consuming it, or if you’re using frozen berries do it the night before.

 Instructions